Manan0p/Sensai/README.md

 ## 🎯 About SensAI

-SensAI combines modern web technologies with cutting-edge AI to provide personalized career guidance and professional development tools.
+SensAI combines modern web technologies with cutting edge AI to provide personalized career guidance and professional development tools.
 Whether you're a student, job seeker, or career changer, SensAI offers intelligent features to accelerate your professional growth.

 ## ✨ Features